-Board Exam 2018: Most Common Mistakes Students Make While Attempting Paper
+CBSE Board Exam 2021: Most Common Mistakes Students Make While Attempting Paper

 Be it CBSE, UP Board or any other state board, board exams are considered to be the most important phase of a student’s academic career.
-Sometimes the marks obtained in the board exams play a crucial role in deciding the whole future of a student’s life.
+Sometimes the marks obtained in the board exams play a crucial role in deciding a student’s whole future.
 Board examinations create a lot of panic and stress among students who are going to appear for the exams.
 Some feel extremely terrified while others remain tensed.

-Even though a student would have spent the whole year effortlessly preparing for exams, but the pressure of the examinations leads students to make some common mistakes while attempting the board exams.
-There is no doubt that the key to excel any exam is hard work and tough preparation, but to score well in the exam, avoiding certain mistakes is equally important.
+Even though a student would have spent the whole year preparing for exams, but the pressure of the examinations leads students to make some common mistakes while attempting the board exams.
+There is no doubt that the key to excelling in any exam is hard work and tough preparation, but to score well in the exam, avoiding certain mistakes is equally important.

-Here, we are enlisting some most common mistakes which students make while writing the board eaxm:
+Here, we are enlisting some most common mistakes which students make while writing the board exam:

-1. Not utilizing 15 minute reading time properly
+1. Not utilizing 15 minute extra time properly

-Students going to attempt the CBSE board exam are given 15 minutes time before they start writing the exam.
-These 15 minutes are allotted to take make a strategy to attempt the paper well in time.
-Instead most of the students make a mistake by simply reading the questions and not deciding a sequence in which they are to be answered.
+In the CBSE board exam, students are given 15 minutes extra time before they start writing the exam.
+These 15 minutes are allotted to help students make a strategy for attempting the paper well in time.
+Instead, most of the students make a mistake by simply reading the questions and not deciding a sequence in which they would attempt the questions.

-2. Fail to understand the exact question behind a question
+2. Fail to understand the sense of a question

-Exam stress and nervousness in students reduces their thinking ability.
+Exam stress and nervousness in students reduce their thinking ability.
 Out of fear and hurry to attempt the paper in time, they read a question quickly and start writing the answer without knowing what actually has been asked in the question.
-Eventually they write an answer in which they missed the actual fact or concept.
+Eventually, they write an answer without including the appropriate fact or concept.

 3. Not taking care of the word limit for each answer

-Mostly students have a mindset that longer the answer, more will be the marks given to it.
+Most students have a mindset that the longer the answer, the more marks they will gain.
 This is completely untrue.
-Examiners only look for the meaningful answers which include the important facts and crisp knowledge.
-They get irritated by the long essay type answers in which they struggle to find the key point.
-Moreover, spending large time on writing a wrong answer will ultimately leave you with less time to cover all remaining questions.
+Examiners only look for meaningful answers which include important facts and crisp information.
+They get irritated by the long essay-type answers in which they struggle to find the key point.
+Moreover, spending a large time writing a wrong answer will ultimately leave you with less time to complete all remaining questions.

 4. Lack of time management